Pungyeon/clean-go-article/proposal.md

 ```

 The rest of the values are by initialised to their default `false` values (except for `Arguments`, which, as an interface has a default value of `nil`).
 Not only are we much safer, we are more clear with our intentions and in this case, we could actually write less code.
 This is an all around win.

-// Maybe this should start a new section about wrapping functions ?

 A last note on this, is that it's not always possible to change the function signatures.
 As in this case, we don't have control of our `QueueDeclare` function signature, since this is from the RabbitMQ library.
 It's not our code, we can't change it.
 However, we can wrap these functions, to suit our purposes: